Hurricane Lee's path and timeline: Meteorologists project when and where the storm may hit

 Spaghetti weather models, or spaghetti plots, are computer models showing the possible paths a storm may take as it develops.
 These models don't predict the impact or when a storm may hit, according to the Weather Channel, but focus on showing which areas might potentially be at risk.

-Another set was posted by The Weather Channel's Jim Cantore, who wrote: "Some solutions into late next week (shown below) are too close to ignore.
+Another set was posted by The Weather Channel's Jim Cantore Friday, who wrote: "Some solutions into late next week (shown below) are too close to ignore.
 Some don't touch land.
 This is all common with something in the 7-10 day away range."

 Where is Hurricane Lee heading?

-As of 5 p.m.
-EDT on Saturday, Lee had maximum sustained winds of 115 mph, down significantly from 150 mph it hit on Friday.
-Its center was about 310 miles northeast of the northern Leeward Islands and it was traveling west-northwest at 10 mph over the Atlantic.
+As of 5 a.m.
+ET on Sunday, Lee had maximum sustained winds of 105 mph, down significantly from 150 mph it hit on Friday.
+Its center was about 285 miles northeast of the northern Leeward Islands, and it was traveling west-northwest at 9 mph over the Atlantic.

 Lee's center is forecast to pass "well to the north of the northern Leeward Islands, the Virgin Islands, and Puerto Rico into early next week."

-The Leewards are a group of islands where the Caribbean Sea meets the western Atlantic Ocean, including the Virgin Islands, St. Kitts & Nevis, Antigua & Barbuda, St. Martin, St. Barthelemy and Guadeloupe.
+The Leewards are a group of islands where the Caribbean Sea meets the western Atlantic Ocean, and include the Virgin Islands, St. Kitts & Nevis, Antigua & Barbuda, St. Martin, St. Barthelemy and Guadeloupe.

-Large ocean swells generated by Lee reached the Lesser Antilles by Friday, and would reach the U.S. and British Virgin Islands, Puerto Rico, the Bahamas, Bermuda, the Turks and Caicos Islands and Hispaniola over the weekend, the hurricane center said.
+Large ocean swells generated by Lee reached the Lesser Antilles Saturday, and would reach the U.S. and British Virgin Islands, Puerto Rico, the Bahamas, Bermuda, the Turks and Caicos Islands and Hispaniola throughout the weekend, the hurricane center said.

 "These swells are likely to cause life-threatening surf and rip current conditions," the agency reported.